RhMoPo/RhMoPo/README.md

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rhyspostans/)

 ## 🚀 About Me
-With a colourful tapestry of experience in law, business management, entrepreneurship, and coding, I'm no ordinary software engineering candidate.
+With a colourful tapestry of experience in law, business management, entrepreneurship, and coding, I'm no ordinary software engineer.
 My legal background fine-tuned my knack for meticulous problem-solving, while studying business managment and Mandarin across the vibrant landscapes of Taiwan boosted my adaptability and cross-cultural fluency.
 As a business owner, I learned to skate on thin ice, turning challenges into triumphs with a sprinkle of creativity.
 And recently, coding at the School of Code has unleashed a new passion.
 I'm buzzing with excitement to weave these diverse threads into a thrilling career in software engineering, blending fun and function with every line of code!

 ⚡️ Fun fact: The username I use on GitHub is actually a play on my full name, Rhys Montgomery Postans!